hilmanski/onebitedev-hugo-old/content/posts/start-using-mongo-shell-in-docker.md

 //-it, is command for interactive shell

-Then you're in the shell, to show all databases, run
+Then you're in the shell!
+To show all databases, run
 ```
 show databases;
 ```